The Procedure of Conducting DAT

-Quantitative Reasoning: The Mathematics section of DAT consists of questions from Algebra, Arithmetic, Probability, Statistics, Geometry and Word Problems.
-This section comprises 40 questions to be solved in 45minutes.
+Quantitative Reasoning: The Mathematics section consists of questions from Algebra, Arithmetic, Probability, Statistics, Geometry and Word Problems.
+This section comprises of 40 questions to be solved in 45minutes.

-Scoring system: The DAT score card consists of 8 scaled scores and equal number of percentile ranks.
+Scoring system: The score card consists of 8 scaled scores and equal number of percentile ranks.
 Amongst the scaled scores, 2 are known as Academic Average (consisting of scores of Reading Comprehension, Quantitative Reasoning and Survey of Natural Sciences) and Total Science Score (consisting of scores of Biology, General Chemistry and Organic Chemistry).
-Based on the number of questions that you have to solve, you will get about 54 seconds to solve each question of the DAT.
+Based on the number of questions that you have to solve, you will get about 54 seconds to answer each item.

 Terms and Conditions